Serdan/Kehlet.Functional/readme.md

 ## Project Structure

 - **Extensions**: Contains extension methods to augment existing classes or types.
-- **AutoClosedAttribute.cs**: Defines an attribute for automatic resource management or closures.
+- **AutoClosedAttribute.cs**: Defines an attribute for transforming class hierarchies into discriminated unions.
-- **globals.cs**: Contains global variables or settings for the project.
+- **globals.cs**: Contains global using directives for the project.
 - **Kehlet.Functional.csproj**: The central project file for build and configuration management.
 - **Option.cs**: Implements the 'Option' type, representing values that may or may not exist.
 - **OptionUnion.cs**: Defines unions for different states of an 'Option' type.